Medico Guides 2nd Block Physiology Guidelines

 • Clinicals of Joints:

-• Do Clinicals from SNELLS & BD both.
+• Do Clinicals from SNELLS &PDF shared.

 • Understand the course and origin and visualise it , through animations or 3D apps or Use Netter Atlas for it.

-• Femoral Nerve ( origin, course , branches ) Make a flow chart of its course on sticky note and attach it , it will be easy to comprehend.
+• Make a flow chart of their course on sticky note and attach it , it will be easy to comprehend

-• Structures under cover of gluteus Maximus ( Ligaments , Bursa ) Past Paper Qs
+• Structures under cover of gluteus Maximus ( Ligaments , Bursa ) Past Paper Qs do from BD chap:5

-• Trochanteric and cruciate anastomosis (IMP for written)
+Trochanteric and cruciate anastomosis (IMP)

 • Structures passing through Greater & Lesser Sciatic foramen (IMP for written & Viva )